 Leak check: check all pressure holding joints with leak detector.
-This includes all threads into the cylinder, all joints between valves / regulators / connectors, valve stems (open & close the valve during this test), the seal around contents gauges and the welds around the bosses.
+This includes all threads into the cylinder, all joints between valves / regulators / connectors, valve stems (open & close the valve during this test), the seal around contents gauges and the welds of the cylinder body and around the valve bosses.